 3. Paul Konerko

 Good ole Paulie.
 The man was a machine.
 439 career dingers, 1412 RBI’s, a .279 career batting average, etc. If I had to compare him to another athlete I’d go with Tim Duncan.
 Both just went on about their business.
 Obviously, Duncan receives more love but we’re gonna fix that.
-Hell, Konerko helped bring a chip to the city — that’s a lot more than most athletes do for their respective teams.
+Hell, Konerko helped bring a chip to his city.
+That’s a lot more than most athletes can say when it comes to their respective teams.

 2. Joakim Noah

 The heart and soul of those early 2010 Bulls teams.
 This man embodied every Bulls fan when he took the court.
-I still can’t believe we were robbed of seeing a drunk Joakim Noah during a championship parade.
+The fact that Chicago never got to see a drunk Joakim Noah during a championship parade is simply tragic.

 1. Jay Cutler

 Is there anyone more polarizing in Chicago sports than Cutty himself?
 The man is the best Chicago Bears quarterback in franchise history yet he often takes a lot more heat than he should have.
 Whether you loved him or hated him — he deserved more credit than he was given.

 Long live Smokin’ Jay.